pilotpirxie/react-toucan-ui/README.md

-# react-native-toucan-ui
+# react-toucan-ui
-React Native Components for beautiful mobile UI with minimum dependency
+React components for beautiful UI with minimum dependency